dan-marino/dan-marino/README.md

 ## Greetings 😎

+I'm currently an Engineering Manager at [Ibotta](https://ibotta.com/), managing a team of seven engineers that are focused on affiliate integrations and making the [Ibotta App](https://ipn.ibotta.com/) a partner on the [IPN](https://ipn.ibotta.com/).

-I'm a Senior Platform Engineer @Ibotta primarily focused in Databricks, AWS, and Node, building out strong backend solutions for an internal data analytics tool.
+Before that, I was a Senior Platform Engineer primarily focused in Databricks, AWS, and Node, building out strong backend solutions for an internal data analytics tool.

+And before that, I built [Haven](https://haven-secrets.github.io/), a Secrets Manager for Node applications.

 ### 📚 I’m learning